MISP/misp-warninglists/README.md

 - [public-dns-hostname/list.json](./lists/public-dns-hostname/list.json) - **List of known public DNS resolvers expressed as hostname** - _Event contains one or more public DNS resolvers (expressed as hostname) as attribute with an IDS flag set_
 - [public-dns-v4/list.json](./lists/public-dns-v4/list.json) - **List of known IPv4 public DNS resolvers** - _Event contains one or more public IPv4 DNS resolvers as attribute with an IDS flag set_
 - [public-dns-v6/list.json](./lists/public-dns-v6/list.json) - **List of known IPv6 public DNS resolvers** - _Event contains one or more public IPv6 DNS resolvers as attribute with an IDS flag set_
+- [public-ipfs-gateways/list.json](./lists/public-ipfs-gateways/list.json) - **List of known public IPFS gateways** - _Event contains one or more entries of known public IPFS gateways_
 - [rfc1918/list.json](./lists/rfc1918/list.json) - **List of RFC 1918 CIDR blocks** - _Event contains one or more entries part of the private network CIDR blocks (RFC 1918)_
 - [rfc3849/list.json](./lists/rfc3849/list.json) - **List of RFC 3849 CIDR blocks** - _Event contains one or more entries part of the IPv6 documentation prefix (RFC 3849)_
 - [rfc5735/list.json](./lists/rfc5735/list.json) - **List of RFC 5735 CIDR blocks** - _Event contains one or more entries part of the Special Use IPv4 Addresses CIDR blocks (RFC 5735)_